outdreamer/build-a-cure-1/docs/to_do.md

 - write function to get generic name of a drug ('tylenol' => 'paracetamol')
 - biofilm should be identified as a synonym of membrane

+- identify individuals involved the study so you can isolate those sentences

+- dont filter out species when you remove periods "C. elegans"

 - add processing of wiki content sections - the sets of sections will tell you what it is

 - metrics should identify: